sfadiga/OPAQUE/README.md

 When you follow this guide, OPAQUE automatically provides:

-✅ **Toolbar Integration** - Your feature appears as a button in the main toolbar
+✅ **Toolbar Integration**: Your feature appears as a button in the main toolbar.
-✅ **MDI Management** - Your window can be minimized, maximized, and arranged
+✅ **MDI Management**: Your feature's window can be docked, tabbed, and floated.
-✅ **Settings Dialog** - Your settings appear in the application settings dialog
-✅ **Settings Persistence** - Settings are saved/loaded automatically
+✅ **Settings Persistence**: If your model includes fields for settings, they are automatically saved and loaded.
-✅ **Workspace Support** - Save/load complete workspace states
+✅ **Workspace Management**: The state of your feature can be saved and restored as part of a workspace.
-✅ **Theme Support** - Your feature inherits the application theme
+✅ **Theme Support**: Your feature's UI automatically adapts to the selected theme.
-✅ **Window State** - Window positions and sizes are remembered

 ## Advanced Features